Civic Participation

 Civic participation is essential for democratic decision-making, but many organizations struggle with low engagement.
 Discover why traditional methods fall short and how modern technology can help.

-Research shows that on average only 2-5% of residents actively participate in municipal participation projects.
+The Barometer Burgerparticipatie (2024) shows that only 2 to 4% of residents actively participate in forms like citizen assemblies, advisory councils, and work visits.
 This means that decisions impacting thousands or even millions of people are based on input from a small, often non-representative group.

 The consequences are significant: policymakers miss crucial perspectives, minority groups are underrepresented, and trust in democratic institutions declines when citizens don't feel heard.